OrienteerBAP/Orienteer-Guidebook/conventions_of_this_document.md

 > Code
 >

 * Setting parameters is shown with a colon.
-For example:

-  "Set Type:LINK" says: for the parameter "Type", set the value "LINK".
+  For example, "Set Type:LINK" says: for the parameter "Type", set the value "LINK".